dev-academy-programme/computer-setup/macos-linux-setup.md

 # MacOS and Linux Computer Setup for EDA

-1. Start the terminal and install zsh and make it the default shell (NOTE: zsh, might already be your default shell.
+1. Start the terminal and install zsh and make it the default shell (NOTE: zsh might already be your default shell.
 Your terminal should indicate this.)
     - Linux
         - `sudo apt-get install zsh`
         - `chsh -s $(which zsh)`